isc-projects/bind9/doc/arm/reference.rst

 queries on port 53 of the IP address 5.6.7.8 and on port 1234 of an address on the machine in net 1.2 that is not 1.2.3.4.
-The third line instructs the server to listen for DNS-over-TLS connections on port 8853 of the IP address 4.3.2.1 using an ephemeral TLS key and certificate created for the currently running ``named`` process.
-The fourth line enables DNS-over-HTTPS connections on port 8453 of address 8.7.6.5, using the same ephemeral key and certificate, and the HTTP endpoint or endpoints configured in an ``http`` statement with the name ``myserver``.
+The third line instructs the server to listen for DNS-over-TLS connections on port 8853 of the IP address 4.3.2.1 using the ephemeral key and certifcate.
+The fourth line enables DNS-over-HTTPS connections on port 8453 of address 8.7.6.5, using the ephemeral key and certificate, and the HTTP endpoint or endpoints configured in an ``http`` statement with the name ``myserver``.

 Multiple ``listen-on-v6`` options can be used.
 For example: